Bourdon Effect, Restrained and Unrestrained Pipes

 Bourdon Effect in Restrained Pipes

-Axial stress in the restrained pipe will be
+Axial stress in restrained pipe:

 Partially Restrained Pipe

-From occasional primary loads
+From occasional primary loads:

-From both primary and secondary loads acting simultaneously
+From combined primary and secondary loads:

 "True" and "Effective" Axial Force Phenomena